CASE

 due to the employment or training of the custodial parent.

-(a) The court or administrative agency may impute a monthly obligation for
+The court or administrative agency may impute a monthly obligation for child

-costs when the court imputes income to a parent who is providing child care for
+when the court imputes income to a parent who is providing child care for the

 The Office of Recovery Services/Child Support Services (ORS/CSS) will collect child care expenses in accordance with R527-34 when the following criteria are met: